kemitchell/decision-tree-schema.json/README.md

 var tv4 = require('tv4')
 ```

-A decision tree is made of branches, each of which has a condition and paths for when that condition is true or false:
+A decision tree is made of branches and results.
+A branch is a boolean condition with alternate paths for when the condition is true and false.
+A result is any valid JavaScript value, wrapped in an object with a `result` property.

 ```javascript
 var assert = require('assert')